ShashankNardekar/All_in_one/README.md

-# ML_projects

-My self study (solutions with codes) on projects from Kaggle / Analytics Vidhya competitions
+# My self study (solutions with codes) on projects from Kaggle / Analytics Vidhya competitions